aarabdh/AWS-Management-Suite/README.md

 The response will be saved in a CSV file in ./out directory.

+## Lambda Script

+This script will get you all Lambda Functions and their associated tags.
+It uses multithreading to speed up the process.

+The response will be saved in a CSV file in ./out directory.

 ## UI script

 This will create a convevient UI for you to do the same.
 It stores the data entered the 1st time, so it can be entered again hassle-free.